5 roads to a circular economy – Part I: product life extension

 Reducing the time between repeat purchases is supposed to generate long-term sales.
 The official term for this policy is planned obsolescence: planning or designing a product with an artificially limited useful life, so it will become obsolete ─ unfashionable or no longer functional ─ after a certain period of time.

-At one point, planned obsolescence was even promoted as a way to end economic depression.
+At one point, planned obsolescence was even promoted as a way to end the economic depression.
 In 1932, Russian-American real-estate broker Bernard London proposed the government would impose a legal obsolescence on consumer articles, to stimulate and perpetuate consumption:

 Luckily, there are also companies who believe that customers should be product owners rather than consumers.
 The essence of being a product owner rather than a consumer is to repair your products, not to inflict something new on the planet if you don’t truly need it.
 Companies such as Interface, Ricoh, DeWalt, Caterpillar, Lenovo and Patagonia make repair an essential aspect of their business model.

 Furthermore, the movement of turning customers into product owners is joined by young design talent.
-Phonebloks is an independent organisation that is helping the mobile phone industry to steer development and production towards products that produce less electronic waste.
-For now, they are focusing on modular phones that you can easily upgrade, repair and customise.
+Phonebloks is an independent organization that is helping the mobile phone industry to steer development and production towards products that produce less electronic waste.
+For now, they are focusing on modular phones that you can easily upgrade, repair and customize.
 And there is also good news for the customers with two left hands!
 Worldwide, there are more than 1000 repair cafés, where professional volunteers repair broken goods.

 Is product life extension always a good idea in terms of sustainability?
 Not necessarily.
 Making products with the longest possible lifespans usually means using more resources to achieve a sturdier build.
 If a product’s lifetime is longer than the user actually needs it, these extra resources are wasted.

-The best thing to do would be to optimise the match the product to the user’s needs.
+The best thing to do would be to optimize the match the product to the user’s needs.
 Products do not need to last longer than a customer will use them.
 For instance, tools such as a drill do not need to function for a total of 25 continuous years, as an average handyman might need it for, let’s say, 3 years in total.
 And the fabric of a baby towel does not need to last until the child is ten years old.

 Nowadays, most products break down before their owners want them to.
 As long as companies keep the match between product lifespan and customer needs in mind, extending the life of their products is a simple but effective direction for circular business model design.

-To find out what would be the optimal lifespan of your products, and which design option would be most favourable for the environment, you need a complete and robust assessment methodology like LCA.
+To find out what would be the optimal lifespan of your products, and which design option would be most favorable for the environment, you need a complete and robust assessment methodology like LCA.
 You can avoid burden shifting by using a multi-indicator impact assessment methodology such as ReCiPe, and scenario analyses will help you understand the impact of the choices you make in your supply chain.

 Through LCA, is possible to test impacts of the circular business models, validate their assumptions and get feedback for improvement.
 In addition, it can help define targets and indicators to measure and foster circularity over time.
-We can help you with these assessments.
-If you want to learn more about how to maximise the benefits of product life extension, do not hesitate to get in touch.
-Send me an e-mail to email@example.com